EmAdd9/AWS-ec2-static-Web-Hosting/README.md

 10. **Route 53: The domain name for the website is registered with Route 53, which allows easy management and mapping of domain names to AWS resources.**

-11. **GitHub Repository: Web files are stored in a GitHub repository, enabling version control, collaboration, and seamless deployment to the EC2 instances.**
+11. **GitHub Repository: Web files are stored in a GitHub repository, enabling version control, collaboration.**

 **Overall, this architecture combines several AWS services to create a robust, scalable, and fault-tolerant web hosting environment, ensuring the website remains available and performs well under varying loads.**